 The James Webb Space Telescope is an infrared telescope.
-It is Hubble's successor and will use long wavelengths.
-Its infrared vision will see through gas and dust.
-The JWST will study the history of the universe going back to the Big Bang.
+It is Hubble's successor and will study long wavelengths.
+Infrared vision sees through gas and dust.
+The JWST will probe the history of the universe going back to the Big Bang.
 It is named after NASA's administrator during the Apollo program.

-Webb will study the atmospheres of exoplanets and search for life using the transit method, recording the dimming of light as planets transit their stars.
+The Webb telescope will study the atmospheres of exoplanets and search for life.
+It will use the transit method, recording the dimming of light as planets transit their stars.

 Aug 21, 2017

 There was a total solar eclipse on August 21, 2017.
 The path of totality crossed Lebanon, Tennessee, and I was there.
-The moon's shadow travels 1000 miles an hour, so solar eclipses only last a few minutes.
-The path of totality may be thousands of miles long and only 70 miles wide.
+The moon's shadow travels 1000 miles an hour, so solar eclipses last only a few minutes.
+The path of totality can be thousands of miles long and only 70 miles wide.
 Both the moon and the earth cast shadows.

 Jul 28, 2017

-7 Earth-like planets have been found orbiting a dwarf red star called Trappist-1, named after a telescope in Chile.
+Seven Earth-like planets were found orbiting a dwarf red star called Trappist-1, named after a telescope in Chile.
 The star is in Aquarius 40 light-years away.

 11 NUCLEAR FUSION AS AN ENERGY SOURCE